IMSterling/adversarial/README.md

 This repository allows one to generate, evaluate, and visualize a patch based adversarial attack for the Yolov3 object detector, a copy of which is included in this repository.
 Some of the code in this repository has been pulled directly from other repositories, as cited in my report.

-This is the code associated with my research, generated with funding from Swarthmore College's SOAR-NSE undergraduate research program, and with assistance from Profesor Allan Moser
+This is the code associated with my research, generated with funding from Swarthmore College's SOAR-NSE undergraduate research program, and with assistance from Profesor Allan Moser.

 --- About the repository ---